ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 -bash-4.2$
 ```

-This code for countDucks.cpp is longer than what will fit on a single screen, so instead of using the "cat" program to list it on our terminal, I suggest opening it up with emacs to look at it, with <code> emacs countDucks.cpp</code>, OR opening it with gvim <code> gvim countDucks.cpp</code>
+This code for countDucks.cpp is longer than what will fit on a single screen, so instead of using the "cat" program to list it on our terminal, I suggest opening it up in a editor to look at it.
+To open with emacs, this would be <code> emacs countDucks.cpp</code>.
+To open with gvim type: <code> gvim countDucks.cpp</code>

 Read through the code, especially the comments, and try to understand what each line of code is doing.
 We'll explain more about this code in lecture, but for now at least get the big picture of how the code works.